 —Claire Atherton, “Tribute to Chantal Akerman,” 2015

-Film editor Claire Atherton met legendary artist and filmmaker Chantal Akerman in 1984, when Atherton was just twenty one, and they collaborated together until Akerman’s death in 2015.
+Film editor Claire Atherton met legendary artist and filmmaker Chantal Akerman in 1984, when Atherton was just 21, and they collaborated together until Akerman’s death in 2015.
 Throughout her career, Atherton’s precision, dedication and insight into the chemistry of moving images has led to her working with renowned artists and directors.
 In 2013, the Grenoble Cinemathèque honoured her with a retrospective of films she has edited.
 On the occasion of a new exhibition of works by Akerman at the Museum of Contemporary Art Toronto Canada, Atherton discusses the substance of film editing, somatic ways of seeing and her profound artistic relationship with Akerman.

 Yaniya Lee: How has it been for you transitioning from film to an art context, where the works have been presented as installations and sometimes triptychs.
 Can you talk about the difference between editing for film and editing for installation?
 Does this mean a different way of thinking when producing the work?